Susan McKeown: Susan McKeown & the Chanting House

-Together with John Doyle, McKeown formed a band called The Chanting House in 1989.
-Mainly performing as a duo, they toured Europe with Donogh Hennessy and other musicians, playing original songs as well as traditional Irish music.
-The Chanting House released a cassette-only, self-titled debut album in 1990.
-Later that same year McKeown was awarded a bursary from the Arts Council of Ireland, as well as a scholarship to attend the American Musical and Dramatic Academy in New York City.
+Together with John Doyle, McKeown co-founded the Chanting House in 1989.
+Initially performing as a duo, the band toured Europe with Donogh Hennessy and other musicians, playing original songs as well as traditional Irish music.
+The Chanting House released a self-titled debut mixtape in 1990, and were invited to perform on The Late Late Show and Nighthawks.

-McKeown immigrated to the United States in 1990, with Doyle following suit shortly thereafter.
-The pair later joined forces with Seamus Egan and Eileen Ivers, rebranding as Susan McKeown and The Chanting House.
+Later that same year, McKeown was awarded a bursary from the Arts Council of Ireland, as well as a scholarship to attend the American Musical and Dramatic Academy in New York City.
+McKeown then immigrated to the United States, with Doyle following suit shortly thereafter.
+The pair later joined forces with Seamus Egan and Eileen Ivers, rebranding as Susan McKeown & the Chanting House.

-In the early 1990s, the band performed around New York's East Village, headlining numerous storied venues including Sin-é, Club Fez, Mercury Lounge, CBGB, The Bottom Line and the Bowery Ballroom.
-In 1992 they recorded a second self-produced cassette-only album, The Chanting House: LIVE, and contributed the track "If I Were You" to the 1993 album Straight Outta Ireland for Scotti Brothers Records.
+In the early 1990s, the band performed around New York's East Village, headlining numerous storied venues including Sin-é, Mercury Lounge, CBGB, The Bottom Line and the Bowery Ballroom.
+According to Colin Larkin, author of The Encyclopedia of Popular Music, Susan McKeown & the Chanting House completed a record-setting run of more than 30 sold-out performances at Club Fez during this period.
+In 1992 the band recorded a second self-released mixtape, The Chanting House: LIVE, and contributed the track "If I Were You" to the 1993 album Straight Outta Ireland for Scotti Brothers Records.
 Other band members from this period included Chris Cunningham, Michelle Kinney, Lindsey Horner and Joe Trump.

+The Chanting House garnered further attention after signing with the indie record label 1-800-Prime-CD in the mid-1990s.
+The band released their debut studio album Bones on September 17, 1996 to widespread critical acclaim.
+The album features original songs inspired by the ancient Irish tradition of caoineadh (keening) as well as an original arrangement of Robert Burns' poem "Westlin' Winds", that was later covered by English rock band Fairport Convention on their 1999 album The Wood and the Wire.
+The song "Jericho" was subsequently included in the 1997 compilation album Women Of The World: Celtic II from Putumayo World Music, and featured in the 1999 BBC documentary series The Irish Empire.
+When commenting on the albums' genre in an interview with Billboard, McKeown noted “on Bones, I write songs using the rhythms of jigs and reels, but at the same time they are unmistakably rock songs.
+Traditional music is dear to me, but it’s up to the new generation to see how it’s carried down.”